AmberGraceSoftware/Dex/docs/Chapter1/State.md

 ![NPC Shop](/TutorialAssets/Chapter1/VirtualInstance/GecsSeafaringSupplies.jpg)

 We can break this UI down into *States* by thinking about what hidden variables are being conveyed to the user.
-Here's a breakdown of what states some of these UI components are using:
+Here's a breakdown of what variables some of these UI components are using:

 ### `ShopHeader`:
 ```lua